Noah Reid: Career

 In 2017, Reid played the recurring role of Patrick in the third season of the CBC series Schitt's Creek.
 That year, he was also cast in the independent film Cardinals opposite Sheila McCarthy, which premiered at the 2017 Toronto International Film Festival.

 In 2018, Reid was promoted to a series regular on Schitt's Creek, beginning with its fourth season.
 He also performed in a production of Hamlet at the Tarragon Theatre in Toronto.
 He appeared in the films Buffaloed and Disappearance at Clifton Hill, both released in February 2020.
 Also in February, Reid embarked on a sold-out tour across North America to support his then-upcoming second album.
 However, two-thirds of the original dates had to be indefinitely postponed due to the COVID-19 pandemic.
 The album, Gemini, was released on May 29, 2020; the album's cover alluded to Reid's dual status as a musician and actor by depicting a Gemini Award statuette.

 Reid made his Broadway debut in April 2022, joining the original Broadway cast of Tracy Letts's The Minutes, and released his third album, Adjustments, in June 2022.

+On April 25, 2023, Reid announced a 26-city world tour, featuring stops in six countries, scheduled for the autumn of 2023.
+On May 2, 2023, dates in nine more cities were announced, extending the tour into January of 2024.

+In 2024, Reid appeared in Murder in a Small Town and starred in the Coal Mine Theatre's production of Samuel D. Hunter's A Case for the Existence of God.

+In 2025, Reid toured for the first time without a band for his Solo Sessions tour in the spring, and announced a 33-city tour of the US and Canada scheduled for the fall of 2025.